hirusha-adi/hirusha/docs/linux/window-managers/i3wm-personal.md

 ## Why i3wm?

 i3wm is highly documented, and has more support online.
+It's not based on Wayland.
+So, i dont have trouble with NVIDIA GPUs.

 Learn the basics and use it for 30 minute's and you wouldn't want to swicth back.
 You dont have to keep on pressing Alt+Tab severl times to go through and select open windows. you can launch apps quickly.
 You can see your system's information easily at a glance.
 Its lightweight.
 Its extremely customizable.
 Its efficient, so, it saves time. ots quick and easy to navigate (after getting used to, which you can - even within several minutes)